qeterme/floret/README.md

 char ngram strings.
 The final embedding for `apple` is then the sum of two rows (`-hashCount 2`) per word and char ngram above.

-With `-hashOnly`, `floret` will save an additional vector table with the ending `.floret` alongside the usual `.bin` and `.vec` files.
+With `-mode floret`, `floret` will save an additional vector table with the ending `.floret` alongside the usual `.bin` and `.vec` files.
 The format is very similar to `.vec` with a header line followed by one line per entry in the vector table with the row index rather than a word token at the beginning of